SurendraBrainScale/WescoStandardAKSCluster/README.md

 ## Project structure

 - **modules**: represent here in this layout the Terraform modules (general re-used functions) .
-In this lab, we have basically 4 modules:
+We have basically 4 modules:
 	 - [ ] **aks_cluster**: the main unit providing the AKS service
 	 - [ ] **aks_identities**: the cluster identity unit that manage the cluster service principal
 	 - [ ] **aks_network**: Create the cluster Virtual Network and subnetwork on Azure